linux-china/nats-spring-boot-starter/README.md

 # NATS Object Store

-[NATS Key/Value Store](https://docs.nats.io/nats-concepts/jetstream/obj_store) is a nice feature for some cases:
+[NATS Object Store](https://docs.nats.io/nats-concepts/jetstream/obj_store) is a nice feature for some cases:

 * Workload binary storage: such as Wasm module, JS bundle etc.
 * Statics Data: some data for report(short-time), such as CSV, JSON etc.